marsha88/Playground/LineXLine/ListOutOfLambda/README.md

 }
 ```

-Our function truthy takes two things and always returns the first and our falsey function takes two things and always returns the latter.
+Our function truthy takes two things and always returns the first, and our falsey function takes two things and always returns the latter.

 How are these going to be used as true and false values?